-- clone azure-iot-sdks to your development machine or device.
-You should always use the **master**branch for the latest version of the libraries and samples.
+- Clone azure-iot-sdks to your development machine or device.
+You should always use the master branch for the latest versions of the libraries and samples.

 - Open the Node.js command prompt and navigate to the node folder in your local copy of this repository (azure-iot-sdks).
-Run the
+Then, run the

 build\dev-setup.cmdscript to prepare your development environment.

-Before you can communicate with IoT Hub from a device you must create an IoT hub instance in your Azure subscription and then provision your device in your IoT hub.
+Before you can communicate with your IoT Hub from a device you must create an IoT Hub instance in your Azure subscription and then you can obtain a provisional license from within your IoT Hub.

-2.In the jumpbar, click New, then click Internet of Things, and then click Azure IoT Hub.
+2.In the main menu navbar, click New, then click Internet of Things, and then click Azure IoT Hub.

-3.In the New IoT Hub blade, specify the desired configuration for the IoT Hub.
+3.In the New IoT Hub section, specify the desired configuration for the IoT Hub.

-- In the Name box, enter a name to identify your IoT hub.
-When the Name is validated, a green check mark appears in the Name box.
+- In the Name box, enter a name to identify your IoT Hub.
+When the Name is validated, a green check mark will appear in the Name box.

-4.Once the new IoT hub options are configured, click Create.
-It can take a few minutes for the IoT hub to be created.
-To check the status, you can monitor the progress on the Startboard.
-Or, you can monitor your progress from the Notifications section.
+4.Once the new IoT Hub options are configured, click Create.
+It can take a few minutes for the IoT Hub to be created.
+To check the status, you can monitor the progress in the Start menu.
+Otherwise, you can monitor your progress from the Notifications section.

-5.After the IoT hub has been created successfully, open the blade of the new IoT hub, take note of the hostname URI, and click Shared access policies.
+5.After the IoT hub has been created successfully, open the Overview section of the new IoT Hub and take note of the hostname URI.
+Then, click Shared access policies.

-6.Select the Shared access policy called iothubowner, then copy and take note of the connection string on the right blade.
+6.Select the Shared access policy oprtion called iothubowner, and then copy and take note of the connection string on the right-hand section.

-Your IoT hub is now created, and you have the connection string you need to use the iothub-explorer or the Device Explorer tool.
-This connection string enables applications to perform management operations on the IoT hub such as adding a new device to the IoT hub.
+Your have now finished creating your IoT Hub, and you now have the connection string you need to use the iothub-explorer or the Device Explorer tool.
+This connection string enables applications to perform management operations on the IoT Hub, such as adding a new device to the IoT Hub.

 Manage IoT Hub¶

-Before a device can communicate with IoT Hub, you must add details of that device to the IoT Hub device identity registry.
+Before a device can communicate with the IoT Hub, you must input device details to the IoT Hub device identity registry.
 When you add a device to your IoT Hub device identity registry, the hub generates the connection string that the device must use when it establishes its secure connection to your hub.
 You can also use the device identity registry to disable a device and prevent it from connecting to your hub.
-To add devices to your IoT hub and manage those devices, you can use either of:
+To add devices to your IoT Hub and manage those devices, you can use either:

-- Note: While IoT Hub supports multiple authentication schemes for devices, both these tools generate a pre-shared key to use for authentication.
+- Note: While IoT Hub supports multiple authentication methods for devices, both of these tools generate a pre-shared key to use for authentication.

-- Note: You must have an IoT hub running in Azure before you can provision your device.
-The document Set up IoT Hub describes how to set up an IoT hub.
+- Note: You must have an IoT Hub running in Azure before you can obtain a provisional license for your device.
+The document Set up IoT Hub describes how to set up an IoT Hub.

-You can also use both of these tools to monitor the messages that your device sends to an IoT hub and send commands to you your devices from IoT Hub.
+You can also use both of these tools to monitor the messages that your device sends to an IoT Hub and send commands to your devices from the IoT Hub.

-Use the iothub-explorer tool to provision a device¶
+Use the iothub-explorer Tool to Obtain a Provisional License for a Device¶

-The iothub-explorer tool is a cross-platform, command-line tool (written in Node.js) for managing your devices in IoT hub.
-You will need to pre-install Node.js for your platform including npm package manager from nodejs.org To install this tool in your environment, run the following command in a terminal/shell window on your machine:
+The iothub-explorer tool is a cross-platform, command-line tool (written in Node.js) for managing your devices in an IoT Hub.
+You will need to install Node.js for your platform, including the npm package manager from nodejs.org To install this tool into your environment, run the following command in a terminal/shell window on your machine:

 npm install -g iothub-explorer See Install iothub-explorer for more information.
-To provision a new device:
+To obtain a provisional license for a new device:

 Run the following command to register your device with your IoT hub.
 When you run the command, replace